xgarrido/LCAT/README.rst

 by F. Nova, a library dedicated to the clustering of tracker Geiger hits in the SuperNEMO experiment.
 This version only focuses on clustering and all histogramming, track fitting and other physical interpretation are removed.

+Unlike the original work, the LCAT library requires Bayeux library.